click here for teachings on the daily Gospel readings

 3. Jesus's "Bread of Life" Discourse (Jn 6:22-71)

 The key to these three seemingly unrelated events is the statement in John 6:4 that it was near the time of the Passover Feast.
 It is also significant that the event in our reading takes place on the Jewish Sabbath.
 The annual feasts of Passover, Unleavened Bread, and Firstfruits, falling within eight days, celebrated the liberation of the Exodus experience when Moses led his people out of Egypt and through the Red Sea to freedom (Lev 23:4-14).
 The "baptism" of the children of Israel in the Red Sea (Yam Suf = Sea of Reeds) was another creation story (1 Cor 10:1-2).
 In the first Creation, the division of the waters created land.
-However, in Moses' Red Sea miracle, the divided waters created a nation as the children of Israel emerged from the waters of chaos, no longer as slaves but a free people.
+However, in Moses' Red Sea miracle, the divided waters created a nation as the children of Israel emerged from the waters of chaos, no longer as enslaved people but as free people.

 The people who witnessed the feeding miracle of the five thousand got into boats and crossed to Capernaum to look for Jesus.
-When they found Him leaving the Synagogue Sabbath service (Jn 6:59), they said to him, "Rabbi, when did you come here?"
+When they found Him leaving the Synagogue Sabbath service (Jn 6:59), they asked Jesus, "Rabbi, when did you get here?"
 The feeding miracle took place near Tiberias, a city located on the western shore of the Sea of Galilee that the Romans and St. John called the Sea of Tiberias (Jn 6:1, 23; 21:1).
 Capernaum is on the northwestern side of the Sea.
 The people, most of whom were pilgrims on their way to Jerusalem for the festivals of Passover and Unleavened Bread, were watching for Jesus ever since the multiplication of the loaves and fishes miracle when they wanted to make Him king (Jn 6:15).
-They realize He had somehow, perhaps by another miracle, eluded them, and so they asked Him how He came to Capernaum on the other side of the sea (verse 25).
+They realize He had somehow, perhaps by another miracle, eluded them, so they asked Him how He came to Capernaum on the other side of the sea (verse 25).

-Jesus will use this title for Himself ten times in John's Gospel.
-At this point in John's Gospel, Jesus has referred to Himself as the "Son of man" in John 1:51; 3:13; 3:14; 5:27; 6:27.
-He will also use the title in 6:53; 6:62; 8:28; 12:23; and 13:31.
+Jesus will use the title "Son of Man" for Himself ten times in John's Gospel.
+At this point in John's Gospel, Jesus has referred to Himself as the "Son of man" in John 1:51, 3:13, 3:14, 5:27, 6:27.
+He will also use the title in 6:53, 6:62, 8:28, 12:23, and 13:31.
 Except for Acts 7:56, Revelation 1:13, and Revelation 14:14, the title "Son of man" appears only in the Gospels.
 In all the Gospel accounts, "Son of Man" is Jesus' favorite title for Himself.
 Only He uses it, and it is always a Messianic reference linking Jesus to Daniel's prophecy of the divine Messiah in Daniel 7:13-14.

 The "seal" that God set on the Son in verse 27 is the seal Jesus received at His baptism by God the Holy Spirit (i.e., Mt 3:16).
-The third Person of the Most Holy Trinity is the power of God operative in Jesus's signs (see Mt 12:28; Acts 10:38; 1Cor 1:22; Eph 1:13 and 4:30).
+The third Person of the Most Holy Trinity is the power of God operative in Jesus's signs (see Mt 12:28; Acts 10:38; 1 Cor 1:22; Eph 1:13 and 4:30).
 There may also be a connection to the seal placed on bread by the baker.
 The Greek word used for "seal" is sphraagizo, which means "to stamp (with a signet or private mark) for security or preservation (literally or figuratively); by implication to keep secret, to attest," and also means a "baker's mark" (Thayer's Greek Dictionary).
-It gave assurance that the bread was "sealed" by the baker who made the bread, just as Christ, the true bread, is "sealed" or marked by God the Father.
+It assured that the bread was "sealed" by the baker who made it, just as Christ, the true bread, is "sealed" or marked by God the Father.

-In verses 28-31, the crowd challenges Jesus and quotes from Exodus 16:1a, saying: "Our ancestors ate manna in the desert, as it is written: 'He gave them bread from heaven to eat.'"
+"Our ancestors ate manna in the desert, as it is written: 'He gave them bread from heaven to eat.'"
 The Greek word for "do" or "doing" appears three times in the literal translation of the Greek text where the people say, "What must we be doing to be doing the doings of God?"
 (Interlinear Bible: Greek-English volume IV, New Testament; page 267).
 The people still do not understand that it does not only depend on them.

 In verse 30, the people ask Jesus for a "sign" that His authority comes from God because prophets worked "signs" to signify their authority.
-They are asking for "works" from Jesus, but He is asking them for faith.
+They asked for "works" from Jesus, but He asked them for faith.
 Their faith in Him will be the "sign" that He is God's representative.
 Jesus was telling them that faith in itself is a "work" of God.
 The "work" of God is to believe in Him.
 The people failed to understand what Jesus was telling them about "belief" (verse 29).
 So, they asked again, implying if they saw a convincing sign, something even more remarkable than anything witnessed before (verses 2, 14, 26), they would believe Him, meaning believe in His words.

-There is a wordplay in the Greek text on the word "works" in verse 28, which translates "to work the works."
+There is a wordplay in the Greek text on the word "works" in verse 28, which translates as "to work the works."
 However, the term "work" in verse 28 does not mean what it does in verse 27, "to work for," but "to perform," as one performs the works that please God.
 In verses 26-30, "work" or "works" appears five times in the Greek text (Interlinear Bible: Greek-English, New Testament, vol. IV, page 267).
 In the symbolic significance of numbers in Scripture, five is the number of grace and the power of God.
-See the document on the Significance of Numbers in Scripture.
+See the document on "the Significance of Numbers in Scripture."

 The crowd already sees Jesus as the "new Moses."
-His multiplication of the loaves and fish links Him to Moses' greatest miracle, the feeding of the multitude with the heavenly manna, the bread from Heaven (as does His walking on the water witnessed by the Apostles).
-Therefore, they think that He is referring to manna, and so they ask Him to provide the manna as Moses did as a "sign."
-Their challenge to Jesus is, "What Moses gave us was bread from heaven; if you are the "new Moses," can you do the same?"
+His multiplication of the loaves and fish links Him to Moses' greatest miracle, the feeding of the multitude with the heavenly manna, the bread from heaven (as does His walking on the water witnessed by the Apostles).
+Therefore, they think He is referring to manna, so they ask Him to provide manna as Moses did as a "sign" of his authority.
+Their challenge to Jesus is, "Moses gave us bread from heaven"; if you are the "new Moses," can you do the same?"

-To appreciate the significance of their request, it is important to keep in mind that there was a general belief that when the Messiah came, He would come as one "greater than Moses," the great national prophet-hero of Israel, in the signs He would accomplish.
+To appreciate the significance of their request, it is important to remember that there was a general belief that when the Messiah came, He would come as one "greater than Moses," the national prophet-hero of Israel, in the signs He would accomplish.
 A Jewish commentary on Ecclesiastes (Midrash Koheleth, 73) states: "The former redeemer caused manna to descend for them; in like manner shall our latter redeemer cause manna to come down, as it is written, 'there shall be a handful of grain in the earth' (quoting from Psalms 72:16)."
 His questioners require a more extraordinary miracle than the multiplication of the loaves and fishes from one who claims to be the Messiah!
 The key to understanding the challenge the people made to Jesus concerning manna is the national expectation of the "prophet greater than Moses" promised in Deuteronomy 18:15-19 and a Moses-like sign.

 In verses 32-33, Jesus answered them: 32 So Jesus said to them, "Amen, amen, I say to you, it was not Moses who gave the bread from Heaven.
-33 For the bread of God is that which comes down from Heaven and gives life to the world."
-First, He corrects them, saying it was not Moses but God who gave the people the miracle feeding of the manna.
+33 For the bread of God is that which comes down from heaven and gives life to the world."
+First, He corrected them, saying it was not Moses but God who gave the people the miracle feeding of the manna.
 The people respond to His correction by making a request: 34 So they said to him, "Sir, give us this bread always."

 Jesus's response was remarkable: 35 Jesus said to them, "I am the bread of life, whoever comes to me will never hunger, and whoever believes in me will never thirst."
-Jesus identifies Himself with a particular choice of words that recalls one of the most significant events in the history of Israel: the revelation of God to Moses in the incident of the burning bush (Ex 3:14).
-"I am"/Ego ami in Greek, recalls the Divine Name that God revealed to Moses: YHWH.
+Jesus identified Himself with a particular choice of words that recalls one of the most significant events in the history of Israel: the revelation of God to Moses in the incident of the burning bush (Ex 3:14).
+"I am"/Ego ami in Greek, recalls the Divine Name that God revealed to Moses, YHWH (Yahweh).
 But here and elsewhere in John's Gospel, it forms the prelude to the explanation of a parable.
 In this case, the parable is revealed in the action.
 Jesus explains the gift of manna and the multiplication of the loaves as parables of His gift of Himself, the true bread from Heaven.
-Also, see John 8:24, where Jesus says, "That is why I have told you that you will die in your sins.
+Also, see John 8:24, where Jesus said, "That is why I have told you that you will die in your sins.
 For if you do not believe that I AM, you will die in your sins."

-Jesus has corrected two misapprehensions on the part of His questioners.
+Jesus corrected two misapprehensions on the part of His questioners.
 First, with another solemn "amen, amen, Jesus told them that Moses was not the giver of the manna.
 Moses was only the instrument of God's action.
 Second, He told the people that while the manna was in a sense "bread from Heaven," it was not the "true" bread of God.
 The true bread is "the bread of life."
 While all bread is a gift from God, the bread Jesus offers is a miracle from God that gives not only bodily nourishment but a greater gift.
 What distinguishes the "true bread" from the manna in verse 33 is that the bread of God gives "Life" in the present tense, indicating something which is continually giving life.
-And it is offered to all humanity, not only to one nation or people.
-It is the "Bread of Life" that is ever descending and "gives life to the world."
+And it is offered to all humanity, not just one nation or people.
+Jesus offers the "Bread of Life" that is ever descending and "gives life to the world."

 Jesus made an explicit announcement in verse 35 when He stated: "I AM the Bread of Life."
 The crowd was quite prepared for the idea of uniquely heavenly bread but not for such a mystical statement as "I AM the Bread of Life" and the claim such a statement carried.
-"The Bread of Life" means primarily bread that gives life, but, with Jesus's following declaration in verse 35b, it becomes bread that is life itself!
+"The Bread of Life" means primarily bread that gives life, but with Jesus's following declaration in verse 35b, it becomes bread that is life itself!

 Catechism References: